 Identify HTTP requests your website is dealing with

 you cannot remove or make fewer HTTP requests without knowing how many your website receives.
-But fortunately, there are various online tools available that help you to identify your website’s HTTP requests.
+Fortunately, there are various online tools available that help you to identify your website’s HTTP requests.

 For instance, Pingdom is one of the popular website performance test tools, that gives you a free website performance report instantly, and you will also be able to see how many requests your website is receiving.

-However, if you use a chrome browser, you can also check the number of HTTP requests in its DevTools.
-To do this, all you need to do is right-click on the page you want to check and select the Inspect > Network option.
+However, if you use a Chrome browser, you can also check the number of HTTP requests in its DevTools.
+To do this, all you need to do is right-click on the page you want to check and select the Inspect > Network

 Run an audit to analyze your website’s grades